To being with, look for hydrolyzed plant protein. Unless the source is known, it could possibly contain gluten.

-Look for hydrolyzed plant protein.
-Unless the source is known, it may contain gluten.
-Also look for wheat, wheat bran, wheat germ, cereal, bread, malt, caramel coloring, pasta, starch semolina, pudding, soy sauce and miso (many contain wheat), barley malt, rye, durham, matzo or matza, graham, beer, orzo, couscous, breadcrumbs, bouillon, and even Textured Vegetable Protein (TVP) which should be from soy but may also contain wheat.
+Also look for wheat, wheat bran, wheat germ, cereal, bread, malt, caramel coloring, pasta, starch semolina, pudding, soy sauce and miso (many contain wheat), barley malt, rye, durham, matzo or matza, graham, beer, orzo, couscous, breadcrumbs, bouillon, and even Textured Vegetable Protein (TVP) which is usually made from soy but may also contain wheat.

 If the product or homemade item contains a cereal grain such as wheat, rye or barley, then it has gluten in it.
 Understand that gluten can be separated from the starch of the plant but not to the degree of one-hundred percent.
 There will still be small of amounts of gluten in certain plant starches.
 For those who are extremely sensitive, they may need to be avoided so look for starch or plant starch.

 The gluten of corn and rice does not contain gliadin, and gliadin is part of the two proteins that make up gluten in the other cereal grains of which glutenin is the second part.
-Though corn and rice are described as containing gluten, the grains are generally considered safe for those who cannot eat the other cereal grains unless of course one has an intolerance specific to corn or rice too.
+Though corn and rice do not contain gluten, many who are sensitive to gluten, often find themselves being sensitive to other grains and pseudo-grains.

 Where Might Gluten be Hiding in My Food?

 Gluten may be hiding in ingredients such as hydrolyzed plant protein, vegetable protein, starch, caramel coloring, malt, gravies, thickened soups, thickened soup bases used in recipes, stews, beer, distilled spirit beverages such as bourbon or vodka, malt vinegar, seitan, soy and miso, and distilled vinegars made from grains.